amsou-ismail/CipherPWD/README.md

 ### WINDOWS

-Simply go to the "Windows App" folder and execute the CipherPWD.exe application
+Simply go to the "Windows Users" folder and execute the CipherPWD.exe application

 ### LINUX